hdgarrood/redmine_acts_as_taggable_on/README.md

 migrations which only drop the tables when no other plugins are using them.

-`redmine_acts_as_taggable_on` also provides a limited defence against plugins which directly depend on `acts-as-taggable-on` by grepping through their Gemfiles for the string `acts-as-taggable-on`, and treating them the same way as plugins which use this gem, together with a gentle(-ish) suggestion to use this gem instead.
+`redmine_acts_as_taggable_on` also provides a limited defence against plugins which directly depend on `acts-as-taggable-on`.
+It does this by grepping through their Gemfiles for the string `acts-as-taggable-on` -- if found, it will treat the plugin as requiring the `acts-as-taggable-on` tables, and will print a gentle(-ish) suggestion to use this gem instead.

 ## Status